 Planning & Style

 A conservatory is much more than a place to grow plants.
 Built for year-round use, an aluminum or hardwood conservatory can be a dining room, study, family room, or simply a way to brighten a kitchen, studio, or any other living area.
 Conservatories can be attached to an adjoining structure or used as a free-standing garden building.
 From quality material options to intricate details that add character and beauty to your new conservatory, Town & Country Conservatories builds custom designs that beautifully accent your home’s style.

-Learn much more when you order our comprehensive binder which includes our 44 page Planning & Design Guide, a 46 page color brochure and an additional 50 pages describing our process and individual products.Order a Brochure
+Learn much more when you order our comprehensive binder which includes our 64 page Planning & Design Guide and a 53 page color brochure describing our process and individual products.Order a Brochure

 Bay-end & Rectangle

 Lean-to & Orangery

 We can develop a style and price with basic information and photos provided by you, your design professional, or from our site visit.
 The design drawings illustrate how the aluminum or hardwood conservatory will blend with and enhance your home and its surroundings.
 Our goal is a conservatory that appears as though it is an original part of the house or grounds, not an add-on.